COLLAGE is an arts venue in San Pedro that opened in July 2021.

 Live Music - Entertainment - Art shows - Culinary Programs -

-Open Jazz Jam - all welcome!
+Open Jazz Jam - JANUARY

-WEDNESDAY, DECEMBER 17, 7 PM
+WEDNESDAY, JANUARY 21, 7 PM

 Catch a groove as we play through jazz standards and free jams for two hours of creative improvisation.
 We have a piano and drum kit, and a house guitar and bass, and welcome all sorts of instruments.
 The jam will be led by Grant Hungerford, a trumpet player who studied at Juilliard and the Manhattan School of Music and has performed with the LA Philharmonic.
 Grant was professor of Trumpet at UC Santa Barbara and is also a private teacher, and he knows how to work with students at all levels.